-If there is one negative I am going to point out on the earphones, it's just a minor one, but still, it's worth mentioning nonetheless.
+If there is one negative I will point out on the earphones, it’s just a minor one, but still, it’s worth mentioning.

-I wish the angle where the MMCX connected to the housing was just a few more degrees acute so as to position the cable side of the connector in a more forward pointing position.
-With my medium sized ears, it puts it sitting upwards just on my outer ear as opposed to inside or under.
+I wish the angle where the MMCX connected to the housing was just a few more degrees acute to position the connector’s cable side in a more forward-pointing position.
+It puts it sitting upwards just on my outer ear with my medium-sized ears as opposed to inside or under.

 Oriveti New Primacy: Sound Review

-The high end has a lot of detail to it but remains devoid of harshness and it kind of blends in with the rest of the frequencies as opposed to jutting out independently.
-High hats and other treble sensitive instruments come across with lots of energy but no uncomfortable sibilance.
-Just like the low end it sits slightly forward of the midrange
+The high end has a lot of detail to it but remains devoid of harshness, and it kind of blends in with the rest of the frequencies instead of jutting out independently.
+High hats and other treble-sensitive instruments come across with lots of energy but no uncomfortable sibilance.
+Just like the low end, it sits slightly forward of the midrange.

-The Mids are neutral and smooth but I wouldn't go as far as to say warm and overly musical.
-There is plenty of clarity and detail throughout the midrange and it is presented in a far more neutral way than I was expecting.
-It's clear and crisp and actually sits less prominently in the overall sound that the highs and treble which you are far more likely to notice first.
+The Mids are neutral and smooth, but I wouldn’t go as far as to say warm and overly musical.
+There is plenty of clarity and detail throughout the midrange, and it is presented in a far more neutral way than I was expecting.
+It’s clear and crisp and actually sits less prominently in the overall sound than the highs and treble, which you are far more likely to notice first.

 The low end of the Oriveti New Primacy really stands out.
 They seem to blend seamlessly with the midrange making for a concise and smooth overall presentation.
-There was also no hint of a midbass hump that I had actually expected and the point at where the dual balanced armatures stop working and the dynamic driver kicks in is indistinguishable to my ears.
+There was also no hint of a midbass hump that I had actually expected, and the point at where the dual balanced armatures stop working and the dynamic driver kicks in are indistinguishable to my ears.

-Many hybrid earphones in the past have struggled to match the driver properly but I am pleased to say Oreveti have done a stand out job at setting these up.
+Many hybrid earphones in the past have struggled to match the driver properly, but I am pleased to say Oreveti has done a stand-out job at setting these up.

 It’s punch and detailed with good texture and ample speed to aid the reproduction of almost any track.

 Soundstage is just a touch above average.
-It's not the best we have heard but it's certainly not bad either.
-There is plenty of instrument separation and imaging is good but the only average width is conveyed and a touch more in terms of depth.
+It’s not the best we have heard, but it’s certainly not bad either.
+There is plenty of instrument separation, and imaging is good, but the only average width is conveyed and a touch more in-depth.

-It's not an out the head experience but it works perfectly well for studio music and electronic genres.
+It’s not an out-of-the-head experience, but it works perfectly well for studio music and electronic genres.

 Final Verdict: Oriveti New Primacy Review

-Oriveti still may not be prevalent in the mainstream but with earphones like the New Primacy, you can see why they are becoming so popular in enthusiast circles.
-Other than the angle of the MMCX connector I found hardly anything I could complain about, especially when the price is taken into the equation.
+Oriveti still may not be prevalent in the mainstream, but with earphones like the New Primacy, you can see why they are becoming so popular in enthusiast circles.
+Other than the MMCX connector’s angle, I found hardly anything I could complain about, especially when the price is taken into the equation.

-Excellent build quality, a good accessory set and one of the best cables I have ever seen on a sub $300 IEM are just the icings on the cake.
-What users will be most drawn to is the sound quality and for that reason alone we definitely recommend you check out the Oriveti New Primacy.
+I have the excellent build quality, a good accessory set, and one of the best cables I have ever seen on a sub $300 IEM are just the icings on the cake.
+What users will be most drawn to is the sound quality, and for that reason alone, we definitely recommend you check out the Oriveti New Primacy.